We offer taught LLM, MA, MSc degrees and diplomas

 Other University funding

-Visit the Student Based Services website for details on other funding sources for applicants and registered students.
+Visit the Student and Education Services website for details on other funding sources for applicants and registered students.

 UK Government Postgraduate Loan Scheme

-The UK Government provides a loan for students undertaking Master programmes.
+The UK Government provides a loan for students undertaking Master's programmes.